dwws-ufes/2017-MeetingScheduler/README.md

 MScheduler was built using [Eclipse Neon 3](http://www.eclipse.org/neon/) IDE and runs over [Wild Fly 10](http://wildfly.org/).
 Also, it is configured to connect to a [MySQL Database](https://www.mysql.com/).

 # Configuration
 The database connection is configured at WildFly configuration file `standalone.xml`.
-It can be edited to specify other database connections.
+It can be edited to specify other connections, if necessary.

 ```xml
 <datasource jta="true" jndi-name="java:jboss/datasources/MScheduler" pool-name="MSchedulerPool" enabled="true" use-java-context="true">